Correlation inference attacks against machine learning models

+Fig.~\ref{fig:grid-attack}B shows that black-box access to a Logistic Regression (LR) allows an adversary to greatly improve the accuracy of the attack, reaching 95.6\% on average over all the cells.
 As expected, the model-based attack achieves perfect accuracy in the regions where the model-less attack also does.
 Outside these regions, the model-based attack vastly outperforms the model-less attack.
 Its accuracy exceeds 90\% everywhere, with the exception of the cross-like region centered in the origin where the models leak less information than elsewhere.
-At the center of the cross (|$\rho(X_i, Y)| \leq 0.02, i=1,2$), where the input variables $X_1$ and $X_2$ are uncorrelated with the output variable $Y$, the accuracy of our attack is 47.2\%.
-When there is little to no correlation between the inputs and the output variable $Y$ ($\rho(X_i, Y)\approx0$), the target models do not learn much about the dataset.
-As for the arms of the cross, where $\rho(X_1,Y)\approx\rho(X_2,Y) \ll 1$, the lower attack performance is due to the theoretical interval attainable by the target correlation $\rho(X_1, X_2)$ being close to $[-1,1]$ and hence the attacker having maximum uncertainty.
+At the center of the cross ($|\rho(X_i, Y)| \leq 0.02, i=1,2$), where the input variables $X_1$ and $X_2$ are uncorrelated with the output variable $Y$, the accuracy of our attack is 47.2\%.
+When there is little to no correlation between the inputs and the output variable $Y$ ($\rho(X_i, Y)\simeq0$), the target models do not learn much about the dataset.
+As for the arms of the cross, where $\rho(X_1,Y)\simeq\rho(X_2,Y) \ll 1$, we believe that the lower attack performance is due to the theoretical interval attainable by the target correlation $\rho(X_1, X_2)$ being close to $[-1,1]$ and hence the adversary having maximum uncertainty.
 Even in this scenario, the leakage from the model is much higher than the baseline.